briankappgoldstein/new-site/_posts/2018-08-25-aglio-e-olio-shows-what-americans-get-wrong.md

 ---
 title: Aglio e Olio shows what Americans get wrong about, well, everything.
-categories: cooking, culture, food, Italian
+categories: cooking culture food Italian
 ---

 Far from the only example, just the one that I am choosing today.
 It's also the one I'm most familiar with, and it's so easy and so enjoyable to eat, I need to share with you.